travis-ci/docs-travis-ci-com/docs/dev/overview.md

 ## Travis Server

-`Travis Server` currently performs several related functions:
+`Travis Server` is the main front-end application.
+It currently performs several related functions:

-* Accepts incoming `build requests`.
-This will soon be extracted into a separate service, `Travis Listener`.
 * Serves Ember.js-powered frontend application that you can see in action on [travis-ci.org](http://travis-ci.org)
 * Serves API requests (build statuses, build status badges, CI tray requests and more)

 TBD: link to separate guide

+## Travis Listener

+`Travis Listener` is a small Sinatra application.
+Currently its main purpose is to accept incoming `build requests`.

 ## Travis Worker

 `Travis Worker` runs builds using snapshotted `Travis VMs`, captures build output and streams it to `Travis Hub` next to other build lifecycle messages.
+The build mechanism is provided by `[travis-build](https://github.com/travis-ci/travis-build)` library.

 Each instance of `Travis Worker` can drive multiple `Travis VMs`, one VM per worker thread. travis-ci.org is powered by several (currently 9) `Travis Worker` app instances, varying from 3 to 6 VMs per machine.

-Adding support for new technologies primarily involves `Travis Worker` updates (more on that in the Libraries section below) as well as `Travis CI Environment` updates (also below).
+Adding support for new technologies primarily involves `Travis Build` library updates (more on that in the Libraries section below) as well as `Travis CI Environment` updates (also below).

 TBD: link to separate guide